 Cons of using an Investment Advisor

 If you have less than $50,000 to invest you may find it hard to engage with an investment advisor that will work with you.
-An investment advisor will generally charge a higher fee.
-If you are not looking for advice or financial planning and want to decide what specifically you invest in; a broker or an online broker, such as scottrade.com or tdameritrade.com may be a less expensive solution.
+If you are not looking for advice or financial planning and want to decide what you invest in, a broker or online broker may be a better choice for you.

 Summary of using an Investment Advisor

-If you have over $50,000 to invest, you are looking for guidance and or advice, and want your advisor to be legally and ethically obligated to place your interests ahead of their own, an independent investment advisor may be for you.
+If you have over $50,000 to invest, you are looking for guidance, and you want your advisor to be legally and ethically obligated to place your interests ahead of their own, an independent investment advisor may be right for you.

-Once you have determined the best type of advisor for your needs, it is important you do your due diligence to investigate the best advisor for you.
+Once you have determined the best type of advisor for your needs, it’s important you do your due diligence to investigate them.
 Learn about their background, their education, and any discipline they may have had.
-Go online and read reviews, review their website, check the better business bureau.
-You will also want to learn about any professional designations, these are additional specialty training and generally require continuing education.
-Be cautious there are many misleading designations for the appearance of education.
-We recommend you find an advisor with a CFP® – Certified Financial Planner or a ChFC – Chartered Financial Consultant.
+Go online and read reviews, look through their website, and check the Better Business Bureau.
+You will also want to learn about any professional designations they may hold.
+However, be precautious, there are many misleading designations that give the appearance of education.
+We recommend you find an advisor with a CFP -Certified Financial Planner or a ChFC-Chartered Financial Consultant designation.